Threats To U.S. Elections Aren't Going Away. What Have The 2020 Democrats Proposed?

 Despite the large size of the primary field, few candidates have prioritized election security.
 Roughly half of the candidates running have addressed the topic in their official platforms while the rest have, so far, mostly left it out.

-The majority of the candidates are running on several shared policies — upgrading voting machinery, switching to paper ballot voting instead of electronic submissions, and increasing investment in strengthening U.S. cybersecurity.
+The majority of the candidates are running on several shared policies — upgrading voting machinery, switching to paper ballot voting instead of electronic submissions and increasing investment in strengthening U.S. cybersecurity.

 Although most candidates have not dedicated more than a few sentences to the topic, a few have chosen to make it a priority, led by Minnesota Sen. Amy Klobuchar.

-Senator Klobuchar
+Sen. Klobuchar

-Klobuchar listed cybersecurity as an "immediate priority" in her 'First 100 Days' plan and has vowed, if elected, to issue an executive order that increases funding within the government.
+Klobuchar listed cybersecurity as an "immediate priority" in her "First 100 Days" plan and has vowed, if elected, to issue an executive order that increases funding within the government.

-She also supports creating a cybersecurity "cabinet-level task force" as well as working toward all federal elections having paper ballot backup systems along with audits.
+She also supports creating a cybersecurity "Cabinet-level task force" as well as working toward all federal elections having paper ballot backup systems along with audits.

-Klobuchar addressed election interference during the first Democratic debate as well, criticizing Senate Majority Leader Mitch McConnell, R-Ky. who blocked her election security legislation last month.
+Klobuchar addressed election interference during the first Democratic debate as well, criticizing Senate Majority Leader Mitch McConnell, R-Ky., who blocked her election security legislation last month.

 Election security watchers called Klobuchar the most vocal of the 2020 hopefuls so far on this issue.